Impacts of Individual Fairness on Group Fairness from the Perspective of Generalized Entropy: Experiments

-Figure \ref{fig:test_error} shows how the averaged values of test error of $\bar{D}$ behave as fairness constraint $\gamma$ (representing the $x$ axis) changes for each $\alpha =0, 1, 2$.
-Each graph is the averaged value of test error of the randomized hypothesis $\bar D$ and the shaded regions over the graphs represent 95\% confidence intervals.
+Fig. \ref{fig:test_error} shows the trade-off between fairness and efficiency for Adult income data set.
+Each graph shows the averaged value of test error of the randomized hypothesis $\bar D$ and the shaded regions over the graphs represent 95\% confidence intervals.
 The dotted lines represent the test error of the empirical risk minimizer, $ h_0 = \arg \min_{h \in \Hcal} L(h, 0)$.
-Recall that the fairness constraint is $I_{\alpha} \leq \gamma$ and that high $\gamma$ implies loose fairness constraint.
-In Figure \ref{fig:test_error}, all the graphs of test error exhibit decreasing behavior as $\gamma$ increases.
+In Fig. \ref{fig:test_error}, all the graphs of test error exhibit the decreasing behavior as $\gamma$ increases.
 Based on this observation, in general, test error gets low (i.e., accuracy is enhanced) as fairness constraint gets loose.

-Figure \ref{fig:test_ge} illustrate how $I_{\alpha}$ of $\bar{D}$ varies as $\gamma$ changes for each $\alpha =0, 1, 2$.
-Each graph is the average value of $I_{\alpha}$ and the shaded regions over the graphs represent 95\% confidence intervals.
-The dotted lines represent $I_{\alpha} $ of the (empirical) risk minimizer.
-Every graph in Figure \ref{fig:test_ge} shows that $I_{\alpha}$ increases as $\gamma$ increases: unfairness increases as the fairness constraint gets loose.
-For each fixed $\alpha$, as the value of $c$ increases, i.e., $r = \frac{c}{a}$ increases, we observe that the fairness degree $I_{\alpha}$ decreases since the quantity $\frac{c-a}{c}$ which is the relative difference among benefits, $(c-a, c, c+a)$, gets diminishing.

-From Figures \ref{fig:test_error} and \ref{fig:test_ge}, we assure that fairness is achieved at the cost of accuracy.
-Trade-off between accuracy and fairness is more sensitive to low $\alpha$ than to high $\alpha$.
+Fig. \ref{fig:test_ge} illustrate how $I_{\alpha}$ of $\bar{D}$ varies as $\gamma$ changes for each $\alpha =0, 1, 2$.
+Every graph in Fig. \ref{fig:test_ge} shows that $I_{\alpha}$ increases as $\gamma$ increases (i.e., the fairness constraint gets loose.)
+For each fixed $\alpha$, as the value of $c$ increases, i.e., $r = \frac{c}{a}$ increases, we observe that the unfairness degree $I_{\alpha}$ decreases since the quantity $\frac{c-a}{c}$ which is the relative difference among benefits, $(c-a, c, c+a)$, gets diminishing.
+From our experiments, we assure that fairness is achieved at the cost of accuracy and that trade-off between accuracy and fairness is more sensitive to low $\alpha$ than to high $\alpha$.

-Regarding to the choice of $a$ and $c$, small $\frac{c}{a}$ may not be a good choice for stringent $\gamma$ when $\alpha =0$, since the test error for $\frac{c}{a} = \frac{8}{5}$ is relatively high compared with other values of it as in Figure \ref{subfig:err_0}.
-But small $\frac{c}{a}$ seems not to have such a problem when $\alpha =2$ as in Figure \ref{subfig:err_2}.